-Hotel location and other pertinent information will be provided when your application has been approved.
+Other pertinent information will be provided when your application has been approved.

-Examination results will be available eight (8) weeks after testing.
+Examination results will be available within eight (8) weeks after testing.
 A passing score is a scaled score of 70 or higher.
-As per the Regulations, you are prohibited from recruiting or representing any players until you have been notified that you have passed the exam, paid the required annual fee and obtained the required liability insurance.
+As per the Regulations, you are prohibited from recruiting or representing any players until you have been notified that you have passed the exam, paid the required annual fee, and obtained the required liability insurance.

 Continued compliance with the Regulations is required in order to maintain certification.
-Compliance includes but is not limited to paying an annual fee immediately following:
+Compliance includes, but is not limited to, paying an annual fee immediately following:

-- Successfully passing the exam
+- Successfully passing the exam,